korchard/react-gallery/README.md

 ### SQL Requirements
 - PostgreSQL

-1. Create a postgres SQL database named `react-gallery` using an app like Postico.
+1. Create a postgres SQL database named `react_gallery` using an app like Postico.
 2. The queries in the `databse.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
 3. Open up your editor of choice and run an `npm install` - this will install the dependencies - `express.js`, `node.js`, `react`, `axios`, `materialUI`, `nodemon`, and `pg`.
 4. Run the server first `npm run server`.